mkadeline/mkadeline.github.io/_posts/2017-09-19-Dagger-2-Android-Scoping.md

 <script src="https://gist.github.com/mkadeline/6dc4a7730f5c45be4e66fdf1bd0e3146.js"></script>

 Our MainActivity will not need access to the Athlete or Records objects and so the TimerComponent can inject the Timer directly.
-However, other activities require the WorkoutModule and so that will need to be injerited further down the line, in our WorkoutComponent, which now also has access to the Timer:
+However, other activities require the WorkoutModule and so that will need to be inherited further down the line, in our WorkoutComponent, which now also has access to the Timer:

 <script src="https://gist.github.com/mkadeline/4e115d533d34356c91df80026f5521d2.js"></script>